 A couple of months after I started my law practice, a prospective client came to me with a “LegalZoom Comprehensive Trademark Search Report.”
 It was a whopping 1300 pages and it was chock-full of facts, figures, dates, and legal references.
 The good news was that this guy only paid LegalZoom a couple hundred dollars for the trademark search.
 The bad news was that he couldn’t make heads or tails of it.
 In fact, 99.9% of the population would find the LegalZoom search report utterly incomprehensible.
 The remaining .01% have a law degree, a few years of experience practicing trademark law, and about a month to actually read and digest the search report.

 The fact of the matter is that when you pay LegalZoom to conduct a trademark search, all it gives you is a large compilation of data reproduced straight from government trademark records.
 LegalZoom leaves it completely up to you to figure out whether using and registering your trademark would be in your best interest.
 All LegalZoom can do is compile 1300 pages of information, tell you the search is “comprehensive,” pocket your hard-earned money, and leave you wondering what to do with the voluminous search report other than to curl it like a dumbbell.
 So, is LegalZoom good for a trademark search?
 Only if you want enormous biceps instead of information regarding the availability of your trademark for use and registration.

 As you can see, LegalZoom’s trademark search service isn’t good value because it doesn’t provide you with the information you’re really looking for.
 In contrast, an experienced trademark attorney will conduct a comprehensive federal trademark search and then issue you a detailed opinion fully explaining the results of the trademark search.
 You will then know about the risks associated with using and registering your trademark.
 Armed with that information, you can then make an informed decision as to whether you want to move forward with the US trademark registration process, or perhaps choose a different trademark with less potential problems.

-So, is LegalZoom good value?
-Well, If you would like to speak with an experienced US trademark attorney about why using LegalZoom for your trademark search is not a good idea, please do not hesitate to reach me at (314) 749-4059, via the contact form on this page, or through email at email@example.com.I look forward to hearing from you soon.
+So, is LegalZoom good value for money?
+Well, if you would like to speak with an experienced US trademark attorney about why using LegalZoom for your trademark search is not a good idea, please do not hesitate to reach me at (314) 749-4059, via my contact form, or through email at firstname.lastname@example.org.
+I look forward to hearing from you soon.

 Related Article: Is LegalZoom Legit for Preparing My Trademark Application?